silktown-software/podbean_downloader/README.md

 # Podbean page downloader

+**Note**: I don't have the time nor will to update this project.
+So, I am going to archive this repository.

-Give a podcasters url on podbean it will download bulk all the podcasts.
-It defaults to the first page (this is typically the last ten podcasts).
-However you can specify the number of pages you wish to go back and download.
+Give a podcaster's URL on Podbean it will bulk download all the podcasts.
+It defaults to the first page.
+(this is typically the last ten podcasts).
+However, you can specify the number of pages you wish to go back and download.

 ## Usage